chischte/cylinder-library/README.md

 	ExampleCylinder.invertCylinderLogic(1);
 	// inverts the cylinder states and movements

-**An example of how the functions can be used can be found in the example code "cylinder_example_code".**
+**An example of how the functions can be used can be found in the example code.**

 Installation